If you've ever seen a commercial for cell phone plans before, then you know that the rivalries between the major cell phone providers are fierce.

 Sprint Family Plans

 As mentioned in the previous section, Sprint has decided to split the amounts of data it offers into two categories: family and single.
-Family shared data plans range in data amounts from 6GB to 40GB.
-These plans can have up to 10 lines attached.
+The Sprint family plans or shared data plans - which you can read about more in-depth - range in data amounts from 6GB to 40GB.
+Additionally, Sprint family plans can have up to 10 lines attached.

 AT&T Family Plans

-Similar to Sprint, you can add lines to AT&T's plans for a certain fee, though the fee is dependent on the device.
+Similar to Sprint, you can add lines to any AT&T family plan for a certain fee, though the fee is dependent on the device.
 If you're not a fan of Mobile Share Advantage, you can always opt for the prepaid plans, which feature the Multi-Line Discount.
 For instance, the second device will save you a few dollars, but the third device will save you a little more, and so on and so forth.

-Furthermore, you can add lines to the unlimited plan too, but again, you need to have DirecTV or U-verse to be eligible for the plan.
+Furthermore, you can add lines to the unlimited plan too.

 For the best value (especially if you don't care to own cable TV), you should consider Sprint's family plans.
 They are, overall, far more affordable compared to AT&T's family options.